onuorachidimma/jonas-complete-javaScript/02-Fundamentals-Part-2/challengesInstruction.md

 ### TEST DATA:
 - Mark weighs 78 kg and is 1.69 m tall.
 - John weighs 92 kg and is 1.95 m tall.
+# CHALLENGE #4

+Let's improve Steven's tip calculator even more, this time using loops!

+## Your tasks:

+1. Create an array called `bills` containing all 10 test bill values.
+2. Create empty arrays for the tips and the totals (`tips` and `totals`).
+3. Use the `calcTip` function we wrote before (included in the starter code) to calculate tips and total values (bill + tip) for every bill value in the `bills` array.
+Use a `for` loop to perform the 10 calculations!

+### TEST DATA:
+- 22, 295, 176, 440, 37, 105, 10, 1100, 86, and 52.